Granola-Team/site/src/astro/src/pages/FAQ/MinaFAQ.md

 That's not the whole story.
 The zk-SNARK which represents the validity of all transitions of the Mina blockchain is 22kB.
 The totality of blocks on Mina is much larger, but a block producer does not need to retain all the blocks to particiapte in consensus.
 They only need to the most recent 290 blocks.

-#### *What are some top use case examples for zkApps?*

-zkApps are a type of blockchain-based application that allows users to make transactions without revealing sensitive information.
-Some of the top use case examples for zkApps include:

-1. Financial Services: zkApps can be used for secure and private financial transactions such as peer-to-peer lending, remittances, taxes, proof of solvency, complience, and insurance.
-2. Identity Verification: zkApps can be used for secure and private identity verification, eliminating the need for sensitive information to be shared with third-party entities.
-3. Supply Chain Management: zkApps can be used to improve the transparency and efficiency of supply chain operations, enabling secure and private tracking of goods and information.
-4. Healthcare: zkApps can be used for secure and private electronic medical records and telemedicine applications, protecting sensitive patient information.
-5. Gaming: zkApps can be used for secure and private online gaming, enabling players to make transactions without revealing their identity or personal information.
-6. Scalability: zero-knowledge tech in general allows for processing many transactions off-chain and simply sumbitting a proof that they were processed correctly, i.e. rollup systems with validity proofs.

-Overall, zkApps have the potential to revolutionize many industries by enabling secure and private transactions without sacrificing security or transparency.
 -->